AldoSuba/docs.buf.build/docs/breaking/overview.md

 The `ignore` key is **optional**, and enables you to exclude directories or files from all breaking rules when running `buf breaking`.
 If a directory is ignored, then all files and subfolders of the directory will also be ignored.
 The specified directory or file paths **must** be relative to the `buf.yaml`.
-For example, the breaking result in `foo/bar.proto` is ignored if you apply this:
+For example, breaking changes in `foo/bar.proto` are ignored if you apply this:

 ```yaml title="buf.yaml"
 version: v1